YutaItoh/remote-container-templates/README.md

 ### Step 3: Configure .env file's variables
 We make a remote host's folder accessible from the container.

 Open `.devcontainer/.env`, and configure variables to be compatible with your remote machine's variables:

-The current hardcoding requirement in `.env` is due to the limitation in the vscode remote container extention where `docker-compose` is called in the local machine instead of inside the remote host machine.

 Example:
 ```bash